 The qualitative findings identified that participants were keen to receive PE as part of collaborative care.

-This allowed them to make decisions about their health as equal partners in collaborative self-management support.17 These results support existing research suggesting that rheumatology patients use PE to supplement their own research, and appreciate evidence-based PE.18 less comfortable with this and preferred PE only delivered by healthcare professionals.
+This allowed them to make decisions about their health as equal partners in collaborative self-management support.17 These results support existing research, suggesting that rheumatology patients use PE to supplement their own research, and appreciate evidence-based PE.18

+Participants had a range of opinions on peer-led PE provided by expert patients.
+Some participants felt they would benefit from gaining support from peers, whereas others were less comfortable with this and preferred PE only delivered by healthcare professionals.
 It is possible that these differences may have also been impacted by participants' home country and how common peer-led PE is in various locations.
-A study of peer mentor programme for patients with early RA,19 reflects this range of views, where mentoring by peers is preferred in sensitive topics not easily discussed with professionals, yet caution is advised on other topics.
+A study of peer mentor programme for patients with early RA19 reflects this range of views, where mentoring by peers is preferred in sensitive topics not easily discussed with professionals, yet caution is advised on other topics.
 The implementations will therefore consider the local contexts in each country.